finbourne/insights-sdk-csharp/sdk/docs/AuditingApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<AuditingApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<AuditingApi>();
             var createAuditEntry = new CreateAuditEntry?(); // CreateAuditEntry? | Information about the entry to be created. (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // AuditEntry result = apiInstance.CreateEntry(createAuditEntry, opts: opts);

                 // [EARLY ACCESS] CreateEntry: Create (persist) and audit entry..
                 AuditEntry result = apiInstance.CreateEntry(createAuditEntry);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));